MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-endpoint.md

 ---
 title: SQL Endpoint for a Lakehouse
-description: Learn more about SQL Endpoint for a Lakehose that provides analytical capabiities over the Lake data. ms.reviewer: wiassaf ms.author: cynotebo
+description: Learn more about SQL Endpoint for a Lakehose that provides analytical capabilities over the Lake data. ms.reviewer: wiassaf ms.author: cynotebo
 author: cynotebo